couchbase/build-tools/rhcc/scripts/README.md

     registry.connect.redhat.com/couchbase/server:7.6.1-1
     registry.connect.redhat.com/couchbase/server:7.6.1-rhcc

-which all point to the same image.
+which all point to the same image, where "same image" seems to mean "the same multi-architecture manifest".

+(As an aside, we don't actually *want* the `:VERSION-xx` tag; however, we *need* it, for reasons that will be explained below.)

-We need to rebuild this image on a regular basis (monthly?) to pick up security updates in the ubi8 base image.
-This results in a new image SHA that we upload to RHCC.
+We need to rebuild this image on a regular basis to pick up security updates in the UBI base image.
+This results in a new image (more specifically, a new multi-arch manifest) upload to RHCC.
 We want this new image to be associated with the tags

     registry.connect.redhat.com/couchbase/server:7.6.1
     registry.connect.redhat.com/couchbase/server:7.6.1-2